Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 #### Distribution for Soil Health:
 ![soil health density](images/densityofsoilhealth.png)

-As you can see the distribution of soil health is not a normal distribution, and infact it has a distinctive uniform distribution, this means it is suitable for non parametric tests.
+As you can see the distribution of soil health is not normally distributed, and infact it has a distinctive uniform distribution, this means it is suitable for non parametric tests.

 #### Distribution for Economic Impact:
 ![Economic Impact Distribution](image.png)